Later Qin: Early reign of Yao Xing and zenith of Later Qin

+Maijishan Grottoes in present-day Tianshui, Gansu.

 In 394, Yao Chang died and was succeeded by his son, Yao Xing.
 Hearing news of Yao Chang's death, Fu Deng led his army to attack Later Qin.
 At the Battle of Feiqiao, Later Qin won a decisive victory by crushing the main Former Qin force.
 No longer posing a threat, Yao Xing soon captured and executed Fu Deng, while the last ruler of Former Qin was killed in battle by Western Qin forces in 394.
 Yao Xing thus unified the Guanzhong, establishing Later Qin as a regional power.
 While he initially inherited his father's title of Emperor, he changed it to Heavenly King in 399.

 Under Yao Xing, the Later Qin greatly expanded their borders, occupying areas in the Ordos, Longxi and Hedong regions.
 Most notably, in 399, they capitalized on Eastern Jin's internal turmoil to capture Luoyang and several commanderies north of the Han and Huai rivers.
 In 400, they conquered Western Qin, and in 401, they forced the Later Liang into submission after besieging their capital.
 Fearing Later Qin's presence, the other Hexi states, Southern Liang, Northern Liang and Western Liang, followed suit.
 Despite success in the west, Yao Xing was dissuaded from expanding east after a heavy defeat to the Northern Wei at the Battle of Chaibi in 402.
 The Later Liang surrendered their territory in 403, and in 405, Chouchi also submitted, bringing Later Qin to its peak.

 Yao Xing upheld Confucianism by inviting famous Confucian scholars to teach in Chang'an and allowing easy access to the capital for aspiring students.
 At the same time, he was also an avid believer in Buddhism and heavily promoted the religion in his state.
 In 401, he welcomed the Kuchean monk, Kumarajiva to his court, where he was highly honoured and became one of the most important translators of Sanskrit Buddhist texts into Chinese.
 It was also under the Later Qin in 399 when the monk Faxian departed from Chang'an for India to acquire Buddhist texts.
 Yao Xing built various temples and pagodas, with construction of the Maijishan Grottoes beginning under his reign, and records claim that around nine-tenths of the population in Later Qin practiced Buddhism.